tylertian123/pyryver/docs/api.rst

 This is the full reference of everything in pyryver.

 .. note::
-   In all cases where a fully qualified name to something is used, such as :py:class:`pyryver.pyryver.Ryver`, any submodule can be ignored, as they are all imported into the global :py:mod:`pyryver` scope.
+   In all cases where a fully qualified name to something is used, such as :py:class:`pyryver.ryver.Ryver`, any submodule can be ignored, as they are all imported into the global :py:mod:`pyryver` scope.

 .. toctree::